selectL-L/Sancho/README.md

 *   **BOD (Boundary of Death)**: A probability game for the risk-takers.
 *   **Sanitize**: A utility to post the YouTube sanitization guide (don't ask).

+### 🎵 Music (Ambient Presence)
+The bot appears to "listen" to music via its Discord status, cycling through a configured YouTube playlist.
+*   **Listen Along**: Ask the bot to join your voice channel and it will play the music it's "listening to".
+*   **Player Controls**: Skip tracks, view the queue, toggle shuffle, see what's playing.
+*   **Global Session**: The bot can only be in one voice channel at a time across all servers.
+*   **Idle Timeout**: If no one joins within 5 minutes, the bot returns to idle mode.

 ## The Architecture: A "Hybrid" System

 Sancho is distinct from standard `discord.py` bots because of her **Hybrid Command Dispatcher**.